 Employees of the Company may participate in the Pre-tax Savings Account beginning on the employee's date of eligibility.
-A Participant, through payroll deductions, may contribute not less than 1% nor more than 35% of the Participant's eligible compensation, not to exceed the PRIRC limitation in effect for the calendar year, which was \$15,000 for each of 2017 and 2016.
-The Company automatically enrolls eligible employees at a contribution rate of 4% of compensation as of the first day of the payroll period that begins 45 days following their date of hire, unless the employee elects not to participate in the Pre-tax Savings Account or elects a different percentage up to 35%.
+A Participant, through payroll deductions, may contribute not less than 1% nor more than 35% of the Participant's eligible compensation, not to exceed the PRIRC limitation in effect for the calendar year, which was \$15,000 for each of 2019 and 2018.
+The Company automatically enrolls eligible employees at a contribution rate of 3% of compensation as of the first day of the payroll period that begins 45 days following their date of hire, unless the employee elects not to participate in the Pre-tax Savings Account or elects a different percentage up to 35%.
 Automatically enrolled Participants who have not made any contribution election will have their contributions automatically increased by 1% annually, effective with the beginning of the second plan year following the year of automatic enrollment, to a maximum of 10%.
+No auto-escalation occurred in 2018 but resumed January 1, 2019, with provisions consistent to those in effect prior to 2018.
 Participants may change their contribution percentage at any time.
-Eligible employees will be automatically enrolled in the Pre-tax Savings account at a contribution rate of 3% beginning in 2018.

-Participants who are age 50 or older and contribute the maximum Puerto Rico limit or maximum Plan limit may elect to contribute an additional amount, a "catch-up" contribution, up to \$1,500 in each of 2017 and 2016, through payroll deductions in an amount not less than 1% nor more than 35% of the Participant's annual compensation.
+Participants who are age 50 or older and contribute the maximum Puerto Rico limit or maximum Plan limit may elect to contribute an additional amount, a "catch-up" contribution, up to \$1,500 in each of 2019 and 2018, through payroll deductions in an amount not less than 1% nor more than 35% of the Participant's annual compensation.